+It is common for the scope and/or price of contracts to be modified.
 NZ IFRS currently has limited guidance for the accounting consequences of these changes.
-In contrast, NZ IFRS 15 has detailed guidance to be applied in determining whether, from an accounting perspective, contract modifications result in changes to the existing contract or a new contract, and whether there is either an adjustment to the amount of revenue recognised to date (resulting in a 'true up' in the income statement) or to revenue to be recognised in future.
+In contrast, NZ IFRS 15 has detailed guidance to be applied in determining whether contract modifications result in changes to the existing contract or a new contract, and whether there is either an adjustment to the amount of revenue recognised to date (resulting in a 'true up' in the income statement) or to revenue to be recognised in future.
 These new requirements may result in significant changes to the pattern of revenue recognition.